frederic-perez/AmE-dictionary/data/dictionary.md

 __droll__ _adj_ :six: Curious or unusual in a way that provokes dry amusement. _There is room for droll comedy._ _Droll comic moments._ _A droll sense of humor._
 __drone<sup>1</sup>__ _n_ _The drone of an outboard motor reverberated._
 __drone<sup>2</sup>__ _v_
+__droop__ _n_ /dro͞op/ A fleshy fruit, such as a peach, plum, or cherry, usually having a single hard stone that encloses a seed.
+Also called stone fruit.
 __drop by__ _phr v_ :two: To stop in for a short visit.
 __drop dead__
 __drop out__